24 December 2025 · 9 min read

 The Differences Explained

 Motivational fatigue is psychological while physical fatigue is physiological.
-When your environment lacks stimulation, motivational fatigue sets in, making it difficult for you to engage in even basic tasks.
+When your environment lacks stimulation, motivational fatigue sets in, making it difficult to engage in even basic tasks.
 This type of fatigue can occur even when you're well-rested physically.

 Role of Engagement in Combatting Fatigue